Twins vs. Diamondbacks Player Props Betting Odds

-Player prop betting options for Carlos Correa, Corbin Carroll and others are available in the Minnesota Twins-Arizona Diamondbacks matchup at Target Field on Saturday, starting at 7:10 PM ET.
+Player prop bet options for Carlos Correa and others are listed when the Arizona Diamondbacks visit the Minnesota Twins at Target Field on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!